Networking and IT Services

 Terms and Conditions

-These Terms and Conditions apply to all Networking and IT Services provided by Digital Discovery Group ABN 18 588 788 695 (“DDG”, “we”, “our”, “us”) to the engaging client (“Client”, “you”).
+These Terms and Conditions apply to all Networking and IT Services provided by **Nigel Price and Elizabeth Price, trading as Digital Discovery Group ABN 18 588 788 695** ("DDG", "we", "our", "us") to the engaging client ("Client", "you").

 Engaging DDG to perform any Networking or IT Services constitutes acceptance of these Terms and Conditions.
+Acceptance occurs upon the earlier of written approval, issue of a purchase order, payment of a deposit, or instruction to commence work.

 1. Scope of Networking and IT Services